hgnzheng/CopyPasta/README.md

-# interactive_visualization_dsc106
+# CopyPasta
-Project 2 for DSC 106.
+Project 3: Interactive Visualization for DSC 106.

 Ideas:
 1. Search for disease names and filter the criteria by some basic metrics such as height, weight, etc.